erlendsellie/priceanalyzer/README.md

 ### Multiple Setups

-You can create multiple PriceAnalyzer integrations for the same region with different configurations!
+You can create multiple PriceAnalyzer integrations for the same region with different configurations.
 This is useful for:
 - Different additional costs calculations
 - Separate hot water heater configurations
 - Testing different strategies